 Four major Interstates enter Missouri from the east at St. Louis acrossing the Popular Street Bridge and fanning out westward through the city like spokes on a wheel.
 Those Interstates are I-55, I-44, I-64 and I-70.
 Other important roads to the city are Broadway, Tucker, Market, Washington, Chippewa, Gravois, Grand, Kingshighway, Chouteau, Jefferson, Hampton, Olive, 4th, Dr. Martin Luther King, Forest Park, Delmar, Natural Bridge, Florissant and many others.

 Downtown St. Louis offers many things to do and see and is home to many of St. Louis' attractions and historic buildings.
-The home fields for St. Louis' three professional sports teams are located in Downtown.
+The home fields for St. Louis' two professional sports teams are located in Downtown.
 The Major League Baseball team, the St. Louis Cardinals, play at Busch Stadium.
 The St. Louis Blues, a National Hockey League team, plays at the Scottrade Center.
-And the National Football League team, the St. Louis Rams, have their home field at the Edward Jones Dome.
-The amazing City Museum, where adults have as much fun as children, along with the World Aquarium that is housed within the City Museum, is a "must see" when visiting St. Louis.
-The St. Louis Riverboats feature two 19th-century replica steamboats, the Tom Sawyer and the Becky Thatcher, that take daily crusies on the Mighty Mississippi River.
+The amazing City Museum, where adults have as much fun as children, is a "must see" when visiting St. Louis.
+The St. Louis Riverboats feature two 19th-century replica steamboats, the Tom Sawyer and the Becky Thatcher, that take daily cruises on the Mighty Mississippi River.
 The Citygarden is a green oasis in the city and a nice place for a stroll being filled with large art sculptures, water features, like the 102 water jets of the spray plaza, native Missouri landscaping and a cafe.
 A slow ride around the city in a horse drawn carriage provided by the St. Louis Carriage Company is a great way to appreciate the views St. Louis has to offer.

 Many annual events and festivals are held in Downtown St Louis.
 In July, the biggest birthday party given for our nation is held right here in Downtown St. Louis on the grounds of the Gateway Arch.
 Fair Saint Louis is held over several days during the Fourth of July holiday and features the Veiled Prophet Parade, live entertainment, the Fair Saint Louis Air Show and of course fireworks each evening of the fair.
 On the weekend before Veteran's Day, the Veteran's Day Parade is held on Saturday and passes in front of the Soldiers Memorial in an awesome display of patriotism.
 Other parades held in the city are the St. Patrick's Day Parade, the Annie Malone May Day Parade, the Labor Day Parade and the St. Louis Thanksgiving Day Parade.
-Downtown St. Louis also plays host to the Mardi Gras Fat Tuesday Parade with two other large Mardi Gras parades, the Beggin Barkus Parade and the River City Grand Parade, held in the Soulard Neighborhood.
 The Mardi Gras celebrations held in St. Louis are one of the biggest in the nation outside of New Orleans!
-The Taste of St Louis is held in front of St. Louis City Hall and features many of the great St. Louis restaurants and their chefs for a wonderful day of food, art, music and wine tasting!
+Downtown St. Louis plays host to the Mardi Gras Grand Parade, and many more Mardi Gras events, all held in the Soulard Neighborhood.
+The Taste of St. Louis is held in front of St. Louis City Hall and features many of the great St. Louis restaurants and their chefs for a wonderful day of food, art, music and wine tasting!
 The St. Louis Marathon brings in thousands of runners from around the globe as well as runners from the Metro area, to compete in the races each year.
 Other races that St. Louis hosts are the St. Patrick's Day Run on the Saturday before the holiday and the Susan G. Komen Race For a Cure.
 Two special biking events are held in St. Louis.
 If you like the idea of riding your bike through the streets and parks of St. Louis in the dark beginning at Midnight then the Moonlight Ramble it for you!
 The Gateway Cup Bike Race brings in pro cyclists from around the world to compete in races held in four of St. Louis' neighborhoods and is held over the Labor Day weekend.

 History buffs and admirers of fine architecture will love the many buildings and structures that Downtown St. Louis has!
 One gem of Downtown is Union Station which offers a step back in time when St. Louis was the busiest train destination in the nation with 22 railroad lines coming through the city.
 Today, the beautifully restored Union Station, built in 1894, although no longer an active train station, but does offers visitors a place to stay, play, eat and shop!
 Soldiers Memorial Military Museum was built in 1938 to honor the 1,075 St. Louisans that served and lost their lives during World War I, but also houses in its two museums memorabilia from all the wars that our nation has been involved in since WWI.
 Another structure is the Eads Bridge, completed in 1867, and is an amazing feat of architecture being the first bridge in the nation that used cantilevers during the construction of the superstructure which allowed for uninterrupted river boat traffic on the Mississippi River.
 Located on the St. Louis Riverfront, the upper deck of the Eads Bridge is open to pedestrians and cyclists.
 Several historic homes are still standing Downtown.
 One is the Eugene Field House and Toy Museum, childhood home of the poet Eugene Field and his father Roswell Field, an important attorney during the Dred Scott case.
 Another home is the Campbell House Museum, built in 1851, and occupied by a prominent St. Louis businessman, Robert Campbell and his family, until 1938.
 The house has had a multi-million dollar renovation and showcases the Campbell family's life in St. Louis.
 Although not in Downtown but located on the campus of Saint Louis University in the Midtown Neighborhood, another example of fine architecture is the Samuel Cupples House which was the family home of the wealthy St. Louis businessman, Samuel Cupples.
 Washington Avenue is filled with beautifully restored buildings that once held the offices and warehouses of the Garment District but which now house restaurants, lofts, entertainment venues, galleries and more.
 Washington Avenue is also a shopping and dining destination in Downtown!
 Other architectural gems in Downtown are the Old Post Office, St. Louis City Hall, the Central Library, the Wainwright Building, the Civil Courts Building, and so many others!